 5/2/1 The Employer agrees to provide the local union with two seniority lists.
-One list shall be by local union, employing unit, classification, and employee name by seniority with date of birth and mailing address.
-The second list shall be by local union, employing unit, classification, and employee name by alphabetical listing with date of birth and mailing address.
+One list shall be by local union, employing unit, classification, and employee name by seniority with academy class rankdate of birth and mailing address.
+The second list shall be by local union, employing unit, classification, and employee name by alphabetical listing with academy class rankdate of birth and mailing address.
 These lists shall be provided on a semi-annual basis.
 Employees shall have thirty (30) calendar days from the date the list is provided to the local Union officer to correct errors except that in cases of layoff the time available for correction of errors shall be the life of the list.